 It can also help to optimize your CSS, perhaps by moving CSS rules to an external file, rather than adding them to each page.
 Worry not though, if you’re not a coding connoisseur, you can find specialists who can have a look at this for you.

-In summary, try to keep your web page loading times to a minimum, and optimize your web pages for phone and tablet devices – or you’re bound to see a hefty bounce rate.
-Try to keep your images to a minimum, and look into coding experts to help reduce the weight of your web page.
+In summary, try to keep your web page loading times to a minimum, and optimize your web pages for phone and tablet devices – or you’re bound to see a hefty bounce rate and diminishing conversions.
+Try to keep your images and file sizes to a minimum, and look into coding experts to help reduce the weight of your web page.